Deflock

 The way Flock cameras collect data and share it across a national database raises serious questions about their risks to our Fourth Amendment right to privacy.

-• Nope!
-While Flock makes bold claims about their ability to reduce crime, experts have been quick to point out that it’s not that simple.
+• No. While Flock makes bold claims about their ability to reduce crime, experts have been quick to point out that it’s not that simple.

-In fact, Flock cameras can make communities more dangerous by transforming neighborhood safety tools into stalking devices due to critical security flaws that allow unauthorized access to video footage, effectively creating a "Netflix for stalkers.”.
+In fact, Flock cameras can make communities more dangerous by acting as stalking devices due to critical security flaws that allow unauthorized access to video footage, effectively creating a "Netflix for stalkers.”.
 Journalists have also demonstrated how easy it is to hack Flock’s cameras due to these security flaws in their system.

-If University City is serious about making our community safer, we should move away from cameras that can be abused by ICE and other malicious actors and instead invest in proven community-based safety programs that build trust and empower residents rather than surveillance technologies that create fear and divide our community.
+If University City is serious about making our community safer, we should move away from AI-powered cameras that can be abused by ICE and other malicious actors and instead invest in proven community-based safety programs that build trust and empower residents.

 • Flock cameras frequently flag the wrong vehicle and create dangerous sitations for community residents.